-Stock futures point to rebound following rally pause
+Stock futures trade lower ahead of latest jobless claims

 CLICK HERE TO READ MORE ON FOX BUSINESS

-A barrel of U.S. crude oil for delivery in July slipped 13 cents to $37.82 per barrel in electronic trading on the New York Mercantile Exchange.
+A barrel of U.S. crude oil for delivery in July added 26 cents to $38.22 per barrel in electronic trading on the New York Mercantile Exchange.
 It gave up 42 cents to settle at $37.96 on Wednesday.
-Brent crude, the international standard, added 5 cents to $40.75 per barrel.
+Brent crude, the international standard, added 39 cents to $41.10 per barrel.

 The Associated Press contributed to this article.